sys-bio/tellurium/docs/antimony.rst

 A compartment is a demarcated region of space that contains species and has a particular volume.
-In Antimony, you may ignore compartments altogether, and all species are assumed to be members of a default compartment with the imaginative name 'default_compartment' with a constant volume of 1.
-You may define other compartments by using the 'compartment' keyword:
+In Antimony, you may ignore compartments altogether, and all species are assumed to be members of a default compartment with the imaginative name ‘default_compartment’ with a constant volume of 1.
+You may define other compartments by using the ‘compartment’ keyword:

 ::

    compartment comp1;

-Compartments may also be variable or constant, and defined as such with 'var' and 'const':
+Compartments may also be variable or constant, and defined as such with ‘var’ and ‘const’:

 ::

    const compartment comp1;
    var compartment comp2;

-The volume of a compartment may be set with an '=' in the same manner as species and reaction rates:
+The volume of a compartment may be set with an ‘=’ in the same manner as species and reaction rates:

 ::